Skip to content

 Convert any free bet received

-When the free bet arrives, extract the value using the standard SNR back/lay approach at higher odds (~5.0–6.0).
+When the free bet arrives, extract the value using the standard SNR back/lay approach at higher odds (~5.0–6.0), and do it before the 7-day expiry.
 Expect to keep 75–80% of the face value as cash.
+A maxed-out £50 free bet yields roughly £37–£40 net.

 Worked Example